-- Ensure that all requirements of this ERP are implemented across the Project site - Ensure that information about the procedures is communicated to occupants and workers within the Project site in a suitable format.
-Dispersal through site inductions will likely be the simplest approach - Establish a training protocols in accordance with Section 8 of this ERP to ensure ECO members and occupants have relevant training - Ensure that the Chief Warden coordinates annual evacuation exercises - Establish an emergency exercise protocol in collaboration with the Chief Warden - Ensure that feedback from the ECO on the effectiveness of emergency response procedures are considered in making amendments to rectify deficiencies or inaccuracies identified in the procedures - Ensure the ECO has the relevant equipment, provisions and training to implement the procedures detailed in this ERP
+- Check that all requirements of this ERP are implemented across the Development site - Check that information about the procedures is communicated to occupants and workers within the Development site in a suitable format.
+Dispersal through site inductions will likely be the simplest approach - Establish training protocols in accordance with Section 8 of this ERP to provide ECO members and occupants with relevant training - · Check that the Chief Warden coordinates annual evacuation exercises - Establish an emergency exercise protocol in collaboration with the Chief Warden - Consider feedback from the ECO on the effectiveness of emergency response procedures in making amendments to rectify deficiencies or inaccuracies identified in the procedures - · Check the ECO has the relevant equipment, provisions and training to implement the proceduresdetailed in

-- Establish procedures as detailed in Section 8.3 of this ERP to ensure visitors are aware of the emergency response procedures - Ensure procedures remain viable and effective through at least annual review of the ERP - Ensure review of the ERP at end of validity period or after any changes that would affect the plan.
-The ERP will be reviewed when new areas within construction site become operational - Ensure that a permanent record of events for each emergency is compiled and retained - Identify and rectify deficiencies and opportunities for improvement in the emergency plan and emergency response procedures.
+- this ERP - Establish procedures as detailed in Section 8.3 of this ERP so visitors are aware of the emergency response procedures - · Check procedures remain viable and effective through at least annual review of the ERP - Conduct a review of the ERP at end of validity period or after any changes that would affect the plan.
+The ERP will be reviewed when new areas within construction site become operational - Compile and retain a permanent record of events for each emergency - Identify and rectify deficiencies and opportunities for improvement in the emergency plan andemergency response procedures.